savong/OutOfOrderStreamAggregation/README.md

 * /Non-Flink_Version : Using Java without Apache Flink
 * /Flink_Version : Using Apache Flink

+## How to run the program:
+To run the program, it is required to build a virtual streaming environment. by using to programs
+* Data Stream Source: A program to read data from file line by line and send to the requested "Operator program".
+* Operator program: A program to request accessing data streams from the "Data Stream Source".
+After accessing the data streams, various computations can be applied.

+* Java  /DataStreamSource/DataStreamSource_Transmission.java
+* Java  /Non-Flink_Version/CMiX_PWiX_MAX.java

 ### Dataset
 * [A DEBS12 Grand Challenge](https://debs.org/grand-challenges/2012/)